simozzer/Oric6502/readme.md

 games were using split-screen scrolling).
 Unfortunately the tapes I recorded from my Oric have long since disappeared (As has my memory of 6502 Assembly).

-I seem to remember I'd got as far as having the split screen scrolling working, with some basic keyboard processing, randomly moving 'monsters', and some interput driven music.
+I seem to remember I'd got as far as having the split screen scrolling working, with some basic keyboard processing, randomly moving 'monsters', and some interupt driven music.

 I'm just starting to re-learn the stuff I knew back then.
 I'll continue to update this repo with my work (stuff that isn't yet working will be uploaded, just for me to keep track of where I'm at, but won't be called from 'main').